Saturday, February 14, 2026

 • Fill the water tank almost to the maximum fill line.

 • Fill the coffee hopper.
+Do not overfill.
 Do not use green beans.

 • Gather everything you will need: